ADM1SH/Happy-Birthday-My-Love/README.md

 ## Features

 *   **Interactive 3D Scene:** A fully 3D environment built with Three.js, allowing the user to navigate and interact with the scene.
-*   **Dynamic Lighting:** The scene is lit with ambient light, colored point lights, and a flickering candle flame that casts shadows.
+*   **Dynamic Lighting:** The scene is lit with ambient light and colored point lights.
 *   **Blow Out the Candle:** Users can extinguish the candle's flame either by clicking on it or by using their microphone to simulate blowing.
-*   **Celebration Sequence:** Once the candle is out, a celebration is triggered, featuring confetti, glowing elements, and a personalized message.
+*   **Celebration Sequence:** Once the candle is out, a celebration is triggered, featuring confetti and a personalized message.
-*   **Audio Integration:** The experience includes background music that can be toggled on or off, along with sound effects for key interactions.
 *   **Responsive Design:** The experience adjusts certain visual parameters for better performance on mobile devices.

-## Technologies Used

-*   **HTML5:** The core structure of the web page.
-*   **CSS3:** For styling the user interface elements.
-*   **JavaScript (ES6+):** The primary language for the application logic and interactivity.
-*   **Three.js:** A cross-browser JavaScript library and API used to create and display animated 3D computer graphics in a web browser.
-*   **GSAP (GreenSock Animation Platform):** A robust JavaScript library for creating high-performance animations.

-## Local Development

-To run this project on your local machine, you need to serve the files using a local web server.
-You cannot simply open the `index.html` file directly in your browser due to browser security policies related to ES6 modules.

-1.  **Clone the repository or download the source code.**
+## How to Run

+1. Clone this repository.
-2.  **Navigate to the project directory in your terminal:**
+2. Navigate to the project directory.
-    ```sh
-    cd path/to/Happy-Birthday-My-Love
-    ```

-3.  **Start a local web server.** If you have Python installed, you can use its built-in server.
+3. Start a local web server.
+For example, using Python:

-    For Python 3:
-    ```sh
+    ```bash
     python -m http.server
     ```

-    For Python 2:
-    ```sh
-    python -m SimpleHTTPServer
-    ```

-4.  **Open your web browser** and navigate to the address provided by the server (usually `http://localhost:8000`).
+4. Open your browser and go to `http://localhost:8000`.

 ## Project Structure

 ```
 .
 ├── assets/
-│   ├── audio/         # Sound effects and background music
+│   ├── audio/
-│   └── ...
+│   └── images/
 ├── css/
-│   └── style.css      # Main stylesheet
+│   └── style.css
 ├── js/
-│   └── main.js        # Core application logic with Three.js
+│   └── main.js
-└── index.html         # The main HTML file
+├── index.html
+└── README.md
 ```

 ## Customization